 - Do not open the dome lid during processing to add more water, as that would allow steam to escape and cause the jars to be processed at an incorrect temperature.
 If the canner boils dry, the food is considered underprocessed and unsafe to consume.

 - When jars have been processed for the recommended time, turn off the heat and remove the canner dome lid.
 Wait five minutes before removing the jars.
 Caution: Turn the dome away from your face and body before opening it to avoid burns.

 - Use a jar lifter to remove the jars, and place them on a towel.
 Leave at least 1 inch of space between jars during cooling.
 Let the jars sit undisturbed for 12 to 24 hours.

-Modern pressure canners are lightweight, thin-walled kettles; most have turn-on lids.
-They have a jar rack, gasket, dial or weighted gauge, automatic vent/cover lock, vent port (steam vent) to be closed with a counterweight or weighted gauge, and safety valve (Figure 3).
+Modern pressure canners are lightweight, thin-walled kettles; most have twist-on lids.
+They have a jar rack, gasket, dial or weighted gauge, an automatic vent/cover lock, a vent port (steam vent) to be closed with a counterweight or weighted gauge and a safety valve (Figure 3).

 To be absolutely certain you are getting a true reading of the temperature inside your pressure canner, you must:

-- Operate the canner at the pressure and time specified in the map of altitudes in Missouri found in MU Extension publication GH1451, Before You Start To Can, Learn The Basics.
+- Operate the canner at the pressure and time specified in the map of altitudes in Missouri found in MU Extension publication GH1451, The Basics of Safe Canning.
 Temperatures inside pressure canners are lower at higher altitudes.